L&D employees using an LMS integration

 1. Prevent high turnover and negative work culture: A study by the Chartered Management Institute (CMI) found that one in three employees have left jobs due to bad managers and a negative work culture.
 Plus, 50% of employees with ineffective managers plan to leave within the next year.

-1. Increase employee engagement and performance: The CIPD's 2023 report on people management revealed that effective training for new managers is linked to higher employee engagement and productivity.
+1. Increase employee engagement and performance: The CIPD's 2023 report on people management revealed that effectively training new managers is linked to higher employee engagement and productivity.
 Trained managers are more likely to report concerns or wrongdoing and foster a positive work culture.

-1. Boost learning and development: Pluralsight's 2023 State of Upskilling report found that companies investing in continuous learning and development see significant benefits, including increased employee retention and productivity.
-Providing new managers with opportunities to develop their skills leads to a more engaged and capable workforce
+1. Boost learning and development: Pluralsight's 2023 State of Upskilling report found that companies investing in continuous training and development see significant benefits, including increased employee retention and productivity.
+Providing opportunities to develop skills for new managers leads to a more engaged and capable workforce.

 About the Author